1728 Alberni St and 735 Bidwell St rezoning application

 This project is one of many on this corner.
 All properties at Bidwell and Alberni will be redeveloped except one.
 How are changing traffic needs going to be addressed?
 Also, how does this project fit into the aesthetic of the neighbourhood since the buildings look more like termite mounds or wasp nests than the trees of Stanley Park (i.e. contrasting curved grids weaving up the sides from a bulbous base do not look like trees.
 Cedar trees have straight, vertical bark that runs parallel and they buttress out at the bottom).

-PatrG asked about 3 years ago
+PatrG asked over 3 years ago

 • The development is well-sited to encourage reduced vehicle trip demand.
 The site is in proximity to transit (transit routes along Georgia Street and Denman Street), cycling infrastructure (bikeway on Alberni Street), and proposes to meet the minimum vehicle requirements of the parking bylaw, which includes provisions for visitor parking, loading, and bike spaces.